mentaldropouts/Quote-Generation-ML/README.md

 - Open the CS460.ipynb in Google Colab.
 - Make sure the Google Drive in which you run the Colab Notebook is the same drive in which model.py and generate.py are stored
-- For training, make sure to have your runtime type set to "T4 GPU"
+- Before starting, make sure to have your runtime type set to "T4 GPU"

 ### 3. Customize